Best task management apps: picks for every work style in 2026

 TodoistStructured list thinkersFree: 5 projects, 5 collaborators / Pro: $5/month

-TrelloVisual/spatial thinkersFree: unlimited boards, 10 collaborators / Standard: $6/month
+TrelloVisual/spatial thinkersFree: 10 boards per workspace, 10 collaborators / Standard: $6/month (monthly) or $5/month (annual)

 TickTickAll-in-one personal productivityFree: most features, 9 lists / Premium: $35.99/year